berzel/paynow-php/README.md

 method will throw an Exception if the attempt to initiate a transaction fails.
 If the request was successful the full Paynow

-response array will

-be returned from the method.
-The array will contain a 'browserurl' key value which you can use to redirect the user to
+response array will be returned from the method.
+The array will contain a 'browserurl' key value which you can use to

-paynow

-to finish the payment.
-The 'pollurl' key value contains the url on paynow that you can use in future to get status updates about
+redirect the user to Paynow to complete the payment.
+The 'pollurl' key value contains the url on paynow that you can use in

-the order (You should save this to you local storage engine).
-Other keys that are contained in the result array are the
+future to get status updates about the order (You should save this to you local storage engine for future use).
+Other keys

-'status', 'hash', etc, which you can also save to your local storage for future use.
+that are contained in the result array are the 'status', 'hash', etc, of which you are encouraged to also save to your local

+storage for future use.

 ```php